ygemici/osz/loader/README.md

 Example kernel
 --------------

-A minimal kernel would be:
+A minimal kernel that demostrates how to access BOOTBOOT environment:

 ```c
 #include <bootboot.h>